Connect With Us

 Minimum credit scores

-Most lenders demand credit scores between 640 and 680 for investment properties.
-The best rates and terms go to those with a score of 740 or above.
-But lenders look beyond just the number - they examine your entire credit history.
-Recent late payments, high card balances, or collections can disqualify you even with an acceptable score.
-Waiting periods after bankruptcies or foreclosures are usually 4 to 7 years.
-Need a quick boost?
-Consider a rapid rescore.
+Most lenders require credit scores between 640 and 680 for investment properties.
+The best rates and terms are available to those with a score of 740 or higher.
+Lenders also review your full credit history, not just your score.
+Recent late payments, high credit card balances, or collections can disqualify you even if your score meets the minimum.
+After a bankruptcy or foreclosure, you usually need to wait 4 to 7 years.
+If you need to improve your score quickly, you might consider a rapid rescore.

 Documentation of income

-Verifiable income and steady work are non-negotiable.
-You’ll need two years of steady employment in the same industry.
-Lenders request tax returns, W-2 forms, and pay stubs to confirm income.
-Self-employed?
-Expect extra scrutiny: two years of profit-and-loss statements, balance sheets, and personal and business tax returns.
-Lenders usually average income over two years, which can be tough if your earnings fluctuate.
+You must have verifiable income and steady employment.
+Most lenders want to see two years of consistent work in the same field.
+They will ask for tax returns, W-2 forms, and pay stubs to confirm your income.
+If you are self-employed, you will need to provide two years of profit-and-loss statements, balance sheets, and both personal and business tax returns.
+Lenders usually average your income over two years, which may be difficult if your earnings vary.

 Calculating rental income

-When you ask, “Can I buy a rental property with a conventional loan for an investment property?” lenders will order an appraisal that includes a rental market analysis.
-But they only count 75% of the anticipated monthly rent toward your qualifying income.
-For existing rentals, lease agreements, and Schedule E from your tax return prove income.
-Property management fees (typically 8% to 12% of the rent) are also deducted.
-Knowing these adjustments helps you determine your actual debt-to-income ratios.
+If you are wondering, "Can I buy a rental property with a conventional loan for an investment property?" lenders will require an appraisal that includes a rental market analysis.
+They only count 75% of the expected monthly rent as qualifying income.
+For existing rentals, you can use lease agreements and Schedule E from your tax return to show income.
+Property management fees, usually 8% to 12% of the rent, are also deducted.
+Knowing these adjustments helps you calculate your actual debt-to-income ratios.

 Cash needs apart from the down payment